QUEENSLAND STATE CLINICAL DIRECTOR

 THE ROLE

-- To represent state interests at relevant national forums, as directed by Department of Health officials.
+- To represent state interests in national program initiatives or at relevant national and state forums, as directed by Department of Health officials.

-- To provide clinical oversight and operational management of the BSQ Statewide Coordinated Reading Model (SCRM) and BSQ Expanded Service Delivery Model, including managing screen readers and coordinating the supply of clinical staff across the state.
+- To provide clinical oversight and operational management of the BSQ Statewide Coordinated Reading Model (SCRM) and BSQ Expanded Service Delivery Model, including managing screen readers and the multidisciplinary clinical workforce.

 The successful candidate will need to demonstrate:

-- Expertise and leadership in a clinical setting preferably in a population health or women’s health area.
+- Expertise and leadership in a large public health program or health service delivery environment preferably in a breast health or women’s health area.

-- Possess advanced leadership skills including critical thinking and reasoning, problem-solving, negotiation and high-level communication skills to maintain effective collaborative work relationships with a wide range of partners and stakeholders to ensure effective team functioning, positive patient outcomes and the achievement of departmental and program objectives.
+- Possess clinical leadership skills including advanced level critical thinking and reasoning, problem-solving, negotiation and high-level communication skills to maintain effective collaborative work relationships with a wide range of partners and stakeholders to ensure effective team functioning, positive patient outcomes and the achievement of departmental and program objectives.

 - Knowledge of or an ability to acquire knowledge of the philosophy and future directions of the BreastScreen Australia program and BreastScreen Queensland Program, including policies, regulations, standards and systems/models which impact upon the position.

-- Possess governance skills and knowledge, including Chair experience and active contribution to strategic level governance committees.
+- Possess high level governance experience, including membership and active contribution to governance committees.

-- Demonstrated ability to lead and promote innovative models and quality improvement activities, participating in continuing professional development activities as directed by the relevant specialist college and supervisor/manager to maintain registration and personal professional improvement.
+- Demonstrated ability to lead and promote innovative models and experience in quality improvement activities/clinical audits, participating in continuing professional development activities as directed by the relevant specialist college and supervisor/manager to maintain registration and personal professional improvement.

 For a confidential discussion, please text or email to set up a suitable time: